 Freezing a Fully Baked Pie

-You can freeze the entire peach crumble pie after baking.
-Once it’s cooled completely, place the pie on a baking sheet and freeze for about 30 minutes to firm up.
-Afterward, wrap the pie securely in plastic wrap and store it in a freezer-safe bag or container for up to 2 months.
-To enjoy later, thaw the pie in the refrigerator overnight, or reheat in a 350°F (180°C) oven until it’s fully warmed through.
+Let the pie cool completely, then place it on a baking sheet and freeze for 30 minutes to firm up.
+Wrap tightly in plastic wrap and store in a freezer-safe bag for up to 2 months.
+Thaw overnight in the refrigerator and reheat in a 350°F oven until warmed through.

 Freezing Individual Pie Slices